kkahadze/personal-site/_news/announcement_5.md

 related_posts: false
 ---

-Graduated from the University of Maryland with Bachelor's degrees in Computer Science and Linguistics!
+Graduated from the University of Maryland with Bachelor's degrees in Computer Science and Linguistics.